Daniel040704/PrivacyPolicy/README.md

 * User identifier (e.g. `#DanyloF`)
 * Numeric value (mileage)
-* Chat ID (used to determine a workplace or working point)
+* Chat ID (used only to determine a workplace or working point)

 The bot **does not read, store, or process any other messages or personal content**.

 #### Synchronization

-All received data is stored in **Firebase Firestore** and instantly synchronized with the corresponding user profile in the App.
+All received data is stored in **Firebase Firestore** and synchronized with the corresponding user profile in the App.

 ---

 ### **4. Use of Data**

-Collected data is used **exclusively for App functionality**, including:
+Collected data is used **exclusively to provide core App functionality**, including:

 * Salary calculation
 * Fuel and vehicle depreciation compensation
 * Weekly and monthly income statistics

-The App **does not use data for advertising, marketing, or tracking purposes**.
+The App **does not use user data for advertising, marketing, profiling, or tracking**.

 ---